Once bitten, twice shy: SA journalism’s favour towards campus protesters

 South African journalism’s desire to be ‘woke’

-Secondly, and perhaps most significantly, it once again reveals the fact that South African journalists (for the most part) are drawn towards the dominant social justice narrative – and embrace it.
-This is not surprising, as the pressure amongst public intellectuals, ‘thought leaders’, and journalists to adopt the social justice worldview is greater than ever – lest these individuals remain ‘ignorant’ about their or other people’s ‘privileges’ and, in doing so, remain ‘racist’, ‘sexist’, ‘homophobic’, and so on.
+Secondly, and perhaps most significantly, it once again reveals the fact that a number of South African journalists are drawn towards the dominant campus Fallist narrative – and embrace it.
+This is not surprising, as the pressure amongst public intellectuals, ‘thought leaders’, and journalists to adopt such worldviews is greater than ever – lest these individuals remain ‘ignorant’ about their or other people’s ‘privileges’ and, in doing so, remain ‘racist’, ‘sexist’, ‘homophobic’, and so on.

 If you don’t believe that this is the case, a cursory glace over almost any publication will show, for example, the undue focus placed on individual instances of racism, or journalists lamenting the (apparently racist) convention of italicising non-English words in English reporting.
 There exists a plethora of articles in which South African journalists subtly or overtly point to their own ‘wokeness’.

 As such, it seems that journalists now occupy a hybrid role.
 On the one hand, they contribute to the day-to-day recording of events in South Africa – essentially, they record history.
 On the other, they function (at times) like quasi-artists, playing a significant role culturally.
 It is in this latter role that many of them seem to embody the sentiment of the poet PB Shelley: that “poets are the unacknowledged legislators of the world.”
-Whether they intend to or not – and one could certainly argue that they intend to – journalists shape public opinion.
-Insofar as they embrace and focus on issues that are important to the social justice Left, this may have major consequences for ordinary South Africans further down the line.
-The effect is subtle, but it is certainly there.
+Whether they intend to or not, journalists shape public opinion.

-As meaningless as the casual renaming of buildings may seem, it does, in fact, betray the biases of these journalists.
+As meaningless as the casual renaming of buildings may seem, it may, in fact, betray the biases of these journalists.
 Moreover, it brings to mind the following quote by Bill Whittle:

 I never learned, as professional journalists learn, that there is (in fact) the ‘larger truth’, in the service of which facts may be – in fact, must be – half-suppressed, half-told, or just plain invented.